 Every year, for more than a quarter of a century and counting, the United States has been issuing about 55,000 immigrant visas to foreign nationals.
 According to the US Immigrant Act of 1990, the Diversity Visa Programme is intended to diversify the immigrant population in the United States.

-Nigerians have since then had their fair share of American Diversity Visas since.
+Nigerians have since then had their fair share of American Diversity Visas.
 But America is not the only country in the business of being generous in issuing immigrant visas.
-The United Kingdom, Australia, and recently, Canada have intensified their immigration programmes.
+The United Kingdom, Australia, and recently, Canada have intensified their immigration programs.

 The trend leaves many in wonderment, why industrialized nations are taking in more immigrants?

 The most reasonable answer is to support the West’s welfare policy.
 The existence throughout the world of welfare states and social security systems is a relatively new phenomenon.
 Until the 20th-century countries tended to tax their citizens purely in order to protect them from crime and invasion.
 However, in the wake of the First World War and the Great Depression, as the scale of penury faced by so many families became clear, some industrialized countries evolved into welfare states, where taxes are used to redistribute money to those adjudged to be most in need, be they old, infirm, or sick.
 The original model was developed in Germany by Bismarck in the mid-1800s.